 What should you do if you’re worried about someone accessing your will?

 It is often the case that conflict or dispute lies behind someone’s desire to see a will.
 A person seeking to challenge the validity of the will, or bring a claim against the estate may want to view your will.
-For this reason it is advisable to consult a legal professional experienced in planning when undertaking the will-making process.
+For this reason it is advisable to consult a legal professional experienced in wills and estates planning when undertaking the will-making process.
 They can provide you with advice when persons are able to inspect your will.
 They can also hold your will in their safe custody so that only entitled persons can inspect or obtain a copy.

 They will also stress the importance of maintaining an updated will which continues to reflect your wishes as relationships and circumstances change throughout your life.
 This avoids you dying intestate (without a valid will) or with conflicting will documents (which will often result in dispute among beneficiaries).